malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 **[Open Life Science](https://openlifesci.org/): 16-week long training and mentoring program.**

+Qualitatively, we can look at statistics from running two cohorts successfully.
+For example, we received 50% more proposals for the second round than the first one, we managed to receive funding to run two cohorts in 2021 and our pots-cohort surveys have been overwhelmingly positive.
+We are grateful for the support from an incredible community of open science leaders who are willing to support the next generation of open practitioners.

-In the same 5 aspects, in this project:
+Using the same 5 aspects for quantitative assessment in this project, we can state the following:

 1. **Eligibility**: We involve folks who have a research idea and they want to lead it in their communities.
-2. **System of acknowledgement**: We want to democratize leadership skills for free or low cost so that it is widely accessible for everyone and not just those who have resources and mean to acquire those skills.
+2. **System of acknowledgement**: We want to democratize leadership skills for a free or low cost so that it is widely accessible for everyone and not just those who have resources and mean to acquire those skills.
 3. **Recognition**: We offer a global platform for our members, both for the project leads or mentees to create and highlight their work, and for mentors to get recognition for their inspiring work in the open science communities.
     - Of course, visibility without fair compensation is not enough, therefore we are in the process of establishing an honorarium system for all our members.
 4. **Quality control**: The quality assessment depends on the commitment and not by the extent someone has developed their projects.
 There is also peer-networking, mentor guidance, check-ins and certification at the end of each cohort.